roxnlopez/lightning-talks/readme.md

 WebVR is a JavaScript API for creating immersive 3D.
 This gains access to VR headset sensor data.

 A-frame is mostly HTML and Javascript.
 Simply just enter a script tag in HTML and npm install aframe. <br>
-<a href="https://aframe.io/"></a> was beyond helpful in gettng started and understanding it. <a href="https://github.com/donmccurdy/aframe-physics-system#components"></a> was also what I used to add to my shapes page. <br>
+<a href="https://aframe.io/">A-frame.io</a> was beyond helpful in gettng started and understanding it. <a href="https://github.com/donmccurdy/aframe-physics-system#components">Don McCurdy's Github</a> was also what I used to add to my shapes page. <br>
 This is a framework of three.js with *entity-componenet-system* (ECS) architecture.
 This architecture is a common pattern in 3D and game development that follows the composition over inheritancea and hierarchy principle.
 With ECS, you have greater flexibity when defining objects, promotoes a clean design, most scalable way to build VR applications, and it allows for extending new features.
 The E in ECS are the entitites; which are container objects where componenets can be attached, they are the base of all objects in the scene.
 C is for components; which are reusable modules or data containers  that can be attached to entities to provide appearance, behavior, and/or functionality.
 And lastly, S, which are the systems that provide global scope, mgmt, and services for classes of components.
 Systems are optional.

-- What did you build with this technology? (demo)
 I built a very simple example with basic shapes.
-A-Frame uses a handful of elements like <a-box> or <a-sphere> called *primitives*.
+A-Frame uses a handful of elements like "<a-box>" or "<a-sphere>" called *primitives*.

-Generally, when learning a new technology, it is important to maximize usefulness while minimizing difficulty.
-Consider making a sorted "hit-list" with these two factors in mind.